 About Our Industry Solutions

 The advent of Industry 4.0 has created a new level of competitiveness as workforce challenges and optimization opportunities continue to grow.
 As technology and automation progress, so does the need to leverage innovative lean manufacturing principles and to recruit the skilled talent necessary for operational excellence.
-IALR’s Advanced Manufacturing division understands these needs and offers the latest technology, expert instructors and a nationally renowned training program to generate a work-ready talent pipeline.
+IALR’s Manufacturing Advancement division understands these needs and offers the latest technology, expert instructors and a nationally renowned training program to generate a work-ready talent pipeline.
 The division is also working to provide future collaborative space for manufacturers to optimize processes and stay on the cutting edge.

 Hitting successful outcomes for productivity, quality, safety and other metrics starts with well-trained employees groomed for active leadership on the production floor.
 IALR houses and finances the Gene Haas Center for Integrated Machining, a nationally recognized, revolutionary program incorporating workplace experiential learning in an educational setting.
 Thanks to a partnership with curriculum provider Danville Community College, students train in a full-scale manufacturing work flow cell to support a realistic, fully integrated learning experience leading to industry-recognized credentials.
 In a time of aging skilled workers, the Center’s impact has never been more crucial.